 While attending Cuyahoga Community College he meant his mentor and teacher Shirley Aley Campbell professor emeritus there and also a professor of Cleveland Institute of art.
 James studied for 3 years in all her classes Painting ,Life drawing and portrait.

-” Shirley was a amazing teacher and artist . her knowledge and representation of the body was unsurpassed .
+” Shirley was a amazing teacher and artist .
+Shirleys knowledge and representation of the body is unsurpassed .
 I still use the pallet and techniques she taught me as a base for all my paintings to this day.”

 ” Gary Waltzer for my photographic education a foundation that I am forever grateful for .”

-“The gems I got and great friendship from Nicholas Liviach who introduced me to the beginning of computer high end design in the 80s was a inspirational gift.
-Coincidentally he had been my mothers high school art teacher before his career with Cooper school of arts. life is synchronistic ”
+“The gems I got and great friendship from Nicholas Liviach the head of C.C.C.s art department when I attended who introduced me to the beginning of computer high end design in the 80s was a in great head start on tech.
+Coincidentally he had been my mothers high school art teacher before his career with Cooper school of Arts.
+Life is synchronistic ”

 ” Working with Ginna Brant on her sculpture series Elementals.
 Designing hanging systems and dismantling the pieces then reassembling them increasing their structural integrity was a wonderful challenge.
 Watching as she transformed wood into 3d representations of her drawings was amazingly inspiring.”